21 Best Nonprofit Leadership Retreat Facilitators (2026)

 How much does a nonprofit retreat facilitator cost?

 Nonprofit retreat facilitation typically costs between $2,500 and $15,000 per day depending on the facilitator's experience, your location, and the complexity of the engagement.
-Multi-day strategic planning retreats can range from $12,000 to $50,000+ when they include stakeholder interviews, data analysis, facilitation, and a written plan.
+Multi-day strategic planning retreats can range from $12,000 upward when they include stakeholder interviews, data analysis, facilitation, and a written plan.
 Many facilitators offer project-based pricing rather than day rates.

 Should we use an external facilitator or facilitate internally?